Rational links and DT invariants of quivers: Background

 After the first set of top twists, starting with $UPl$, we have the rational number $a_1/1$ and are in configuration $UPl$ or $UPk$ depending on whether $a_1$ is even or odd.
 This matches with the types $e/o$ and $o/o$ respectively.
-Next we apply $T^b R^a$ to the rational tangle associated to $x/y$, which produces the tangle encoded by: The first of the following two tables shows the parities of $(b a + b y + x)/(a x +y)$ depending on the parities of $x/y$, $a$ and $b$, while the second table shows the orientation and connectivity of the tangle after applying $T^b R^a$, depending on the initial configuration.
+Next we apply $T^b R^a$ to the rational tangle associated to $x/y$, which produces the tangle encoded by: The first of the following two tables shows the parities of $(b a x + b y + x)/(a x +y)$ depending on the parities of $x/y$, $a$ and $b$, while the second table shows the orientation and connectivity of the tangle after applying $T^b R^a$, depending on the initial configuration.

 Comparing these tables shows that the correspondence between the parities of the fraction and the orientation and connectivity of the tangle is preserved throughout the building process of the rational tangle.
-In particular, a NS-closure of the rational tangle encoded by $p/q$ gives a knot if and only if $p$ is odd, since these are exactly the cases when we can get $UPk$ and $OPk$ at the end.
-Moreover, $UPk$ precisely arises when $q$ is odd and $OPk$ when $q$ is even. \end{proof}
+In particular, a NS-closure of the rational tangle encoded by the positive odd-length continued fraction expansion of $u/v$ gives a knot if and only if $u$ is odd, since these are exactly the cases when we can get $UPk$ and $OPk$ at the end.
+Moreover, $UPk$ precisely arises when $v$ is odd and $OPk$ when $v$ is even. \end{proof}